Aiming to Become a Company that Can Contribute to Customers and Society

 To clarify our Company's stance on the environment and further promote environmental activities, the Company formulated the Osaka Gas Environmental Philosophy.
 To concretize this philosophy, the Company adopted the Osaka Gas Environmental Activities Guidelines.
 The Osaka Gas Environmental Philosophy states that promoting environmental preservation is an extremely important mission for an energy service provider.
 It also states that Osaka Gas must recognize the deep linkage between our business operations and the environment, and includes the Company's readiness to bring its business operations into harmony with the environment.

-1992: Formulation of the Code of Conduct for Procurement Activities (currently called CSR-based Purchasing Guidelines)
+1992: Formulation of the Code of Conduct for Procurement Activities (called CSR-based Purchasing Guidelines)

 1998: Adoption of Osaka Gas Corporate Action Guidelines and Osaka Gas Group Corporate Action Guidelines